Best-practice questions

 - Multiple choice: the respondent chooses one or more items from a limited list of options.

-- Scaled statements: the respondent answered on a 0-10 or a 0-5 scale, and an optional qualitative comment, such as "I feel I am given enough freedom to decide how to do my work."
+- Scaled statements: the respondent answers on a 0-10 or a 0-5 scale, and can add an optional qualitative comment, such as "I feel I am given enough freedom to decide how to do my work."
 When using a 5-point scale, you can choose the scale labels (e.g., 'Very dissatisfied → Very satisfied').

 You can add custom questions to one of the existing topics or easily create custom topics during the question setup.